 Registration forms are due by the 10th of each month.
 We will call or email by the 15th of the month giving the shopping time for each family.

-Opening dates for winter are January 29, February 26, and March 26.
+Opening dates for fall/winter are October 29, November 19, and December 17.
 Shopping times are 8:30, 9:05, 9:35 and 10:05am.
 When you register please list which time works best for you.
 There is also a space for prayer requests.
 Let us know if you have any prayer concerns.

 Rules for check-in and shopping:

 - Please come 15 minutes prior to your shopping time slot.